alexdelfranco/astronomy-guide/Focus-Group-Activities/Python-Open-Ended-Activity.md

 Using your relation between path length and escape time that you found earlier, estimate by what factor the escape time would change if the density of the star was doubled?
 What about if the opacity was doubled?
 What if the radius was doubled?

 Try sketching the relationships between the key physical properties here.
 Make three graphs, one with density on the x-axis, one with opacity on the x-axis, and one with radius on the x-axis.
 Put escape time on the y-axis for all three and then plot a handful of values until you have a general relation.
 Are the relations intuitive?
 Explain to your activity partner why your curves have the shapes they do.

+## Finishing

+Nice work!!
+You just made a complete model of the interior of a star.
+That's no small accomplishment.
+As a group, reflect on what you learned by filling out this <a href="https://forms.gle/bWhYqAeFMbKfsL286" target="_blank">Post-Activity Survey</a>.
+Then head over to the main table for a final discussion.